Ichnafi/NC-Office-Wrapper/Readme.md

 * Edit `<Path to Nextcloud-Sync-Client>\sync-exclude.lst`
 * Add `*~` to sync-exclude.lst (needs administrative permissions)
 * Configure it to sync hidden files
+* Make the wrapper the standard application for the above mentioned files